yoshika-xr/CGP-calculator/README.md

       CGPA Calculator
 ## Project Description:
-      This is a cgpa calculator web application bluid using react and node.js.
+      This is a cgpa calculator web application bluid using react and node.js. user can calculator gpa and cgpa by entering subject name,grade and credits.
 ## Features:
     - GPA Calculation
     - CGPA Calculation